At last, you’ve got your Samsung T7, T7 Touch. Or T7 Shield in your eager hands.

 Your Samsung T7 is now hooked up to Time Machine.

-You can see here that your Samsung T7 is picked at the back drive for Time Machine.
+You can see here that your Samsung T7 is picked as your Time Machine backup drive.

 Manually Starting Your Time Machine Backup To Your Samsung T7